 And while it’s not an inspection, it will help the CQC to decide whether further regulatory action is needed.
 The focus of the TMA is on monitoring risk and is used to decide whether further regulatory action needs to be taken, for example, an inspection.

-What is the future of CQC ratings and inspections?
+What is the future of CQC inspections?

 From September 2020, the CQC has announced it would be piloting virtual inspections with willing domiciliary care providers.
 Gathering evidence through the use of technology, such as videoconferencing and care management systems.